 Here's the easy solution: buy a few and see how they works for you.

 One other option - try the more modern flavors of auto locking carabiners.
 I'm not going to try to summarize them here, but many of these have some innovative designs to try to address some of the problems with twist locks mentioned above, such as not working well in the snow, or being able to open them with one hand easily.
-I have both of the biners below and they work great.
+I have both of the carabiners below and they work great.